lgforsberg/go-whois/README.md

 ### Additional Changes
 - Changed whois server associated with `.pt` from `whois.ripe.net` to `whois.dns.pt`
 - Removed whois server associated with `.mc`.
-Was `whois.ripe.net` but there is no official whois server for `.mc`
+Was `whois.ripe.net` which is clearly not the case.
-- Fixed critical security vulnerabilities: added size limits to prevent memory exhaustion attacks, added HTTP timeouts, and fixed unsafe type assertions
+- Fixed security vulnerabilities: added size limits to prevent memory exhaustion attacks, added HTTP timeouts, and fixed unsafe type assertions.
-- Improved error handling in TLD parsers (`.hu`, `.au`, `.kr`) with input validation and proper date parsing
+- Improved error handling in TLD parsers (f.ex. `.hu`, `.au`, `.kr`) with input validation and proper date parsing.
-- Refactoring of functions and their respective tests to decrase function complexity.
+- Refactored many functions and their respective tests to decrease overall function complexity.

 ---